Hollow Knight: Silksong "world premiere" seemingly teased for Summer Game Fest

 The Hollow Knight sequel was announced back in 2019, but new information has been fairly scarce since then.
 It seemed like Hollow Knight: Silksong was on the way earlier this year when a GeForce leak uncovered a potential release date in February 2022.
 Sadly that didn't materialise, and the game was also a no-show at last month's Nintendo Indie World showcase.
 Back in April, developer Team Cherry said, "We're looking forward to the day we can share the game with you all.
 It can't be too much longer, surely!"
 Let's all hope that day is this Thursday at the Summer Game Fest.

-To pass the time until Hollow Knight: Silksong's release, check out our pick of the best Metroidvania games to explore to absolute completion.
+To pass the time until Hollow Knight: Silksong's release, make sure you're up to date with the E3 2022 schedule.